 List of products

-White sweet bean paste mixed with chocolate paste iw tenderly wrapped around with unbaked yatsuhashi made with plenty of cocoa powder.
+Rich-in-fragrance and soft chocolate is tenderly wrapped around with unbaked yatsuhashi made with plenty of cocoa.

 Brown sugar was mixed to make unbaked Yatsuhashi, and